How RunWell Actually Builds AI Automations

 The architecture, concretely

-A typical Runwell automation has four layers:
+A typical RunWell automation has four layers:

 When something breaks, we can replay the exact reasoning trace.
 When you want to know why an agent made a specific call, we can show you.
 This is not a black box.